 For more ways to style these pants, check out Garik’s video review:

-The versatility of both the Zogger and the Straight pants means that they shouldn’t be difficult to match to clothing you already own, but if you do pick up a pair and find that you’re struggling to style them, you can always schedule a styling appointment with us.
+The versatility of both the Zogger and the Straight pants means that they shouldn’t be difficult to match to clothing you already own.

 How Do the Stretch Zion Pants Fit?